-Night sky tourism takes-off in Jaipur
+Night Sky Tourism Takes-Off In Jaipur

 Secretary of Art and Culture and Science and Technology, Mugdha Sinha said: "The state government's objective is to inculcate scientific thinking among people, to make people aware about the happenings in nature in a scientific way.

 "For this, night sky tourism has started.
 This facility will be available to the people free of cost.
-As per the astronomical scenario every month, this facility will be available free of cost at different places on different days
+As per the astronomical scenario every month, this facility will be available free of cost at different places on different days. —IANS